frankstepanski/node-express-course/week3/readme.md

 const car = JSON.parse(json);
 ```

-**Note:** Express automatically [parses JSON data](https://expressjs.com/en/5x/api.html#express.json).
-The serialization and deserialization would need to happen in the client-side JavaScript code.

 **Static JSON Files**

 The state of an application is all the data that the application must keep track of in order to work.